thannhattruong99/CFFE-API/README.md

-CFFE - Cucstomer feedback through facial expression analysis This repositoyr is based on CapstoneAPI.
+CFFE - Cucstomer feedback through facial expression analysis.
+This repositoyr is based on CapstoneAPI.